Frequently asked questions

 - During the Bachelor, you choose a 60-ECTS minor in a teachable subject.
 Ensure that you register for the correct minor for the DEEM if several options exist in the subject.

 - During the Master, you follow a major in the same subject as your Bachelor's major.
 In addition, you enrol in "optional studies" in a minor called "+ 30 ECTS".
 The curricula for these "+30 minors" can be found here.
-You can only enrol in this +30 minor once you have validated the minor of the Bachelor's degree.
+You can enrol in this +30 minor once you have validated the minor of the Bachelor's degree.

 - Bachelor with a major for 150 credits

 - During the Master, you follow a major in the same subject as your Bachelor's major.
 In addition, you enrol in "optional studies" in a minor called "+ 30 ECTS".
 The curricula for these "+30 minors" can be found here.
-You can only enrol in this +30 minor once you have validated the minor of the Bachelor's degree and the complement for the DEEM.
+You can enrol in this +30 minor once you have validated the minor of the Bachelor's degree and the complement for the DEEM.

 - Bachelor with a major for 120 credits.